ton-offline-storage/.github/profile/README.md

 This allows to reach probably the highest possible level of security, comparable (or even better?) to hardware wallets, like Ledger, etc.

+If classic hot wallets are secure enough, why more than 8 million people bought a hardware wallet?

 Software consists of 2 parts:
   - [offline client](https://github.com/ton-offline-storage/ton-offline-client), web page designed for usage on an offline computer(browser is required).
 Creates and signs transactions
   - [online client](https://github.com/mcnckc/ton-airgap-client), android application, broadcasts transactions, shows balances and history